Connecting...Base Mainnet

 Frequently Asked Questions

-Executors post stake proportional to execution value.
-After execution, there's a 10-block challenge window.
-Anyone can submit a fraud proof showing the condition was not met at the claimed block.
-Invalid executions result in full stake slashing — 50% to challenger, 50% burned.
-This is the same security model used by optimistic rollups.
+Executors stake ETH as collateral (minimum 0.1 ETH).
+After execution, there's a 300-block challenge window.
+Anyone can submit a fraud proof showing the condition was not met.
+Invalid executions result in stake slashing.
+This is the same optimistic security model used by rollups like Optimism.

 Stay Updated on Protocol Development